NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/E6ShakeMapScenario/README.rst

    :width: 400px
    :align: center

 #. **VIZ** This example illustrates the PGA contours of a ShakeMap scenario earthquake, i.e., one that has not occurred, on the San Andreas fault.
-In addition, it shows the buidling assets available in San Mateo, CA.
+In addition, it shows the building assets available in San Mateo, CA.

    .. figure:: figures/r2dt-0006-VIZ.png
       :width: 600px